 That's ridiculous.

-Well that I think there's that hackers and that professional ones.
+Well, I think these are hackers and they're professional ones.

 I've been through this myself.

-And it's uh it's really getting to the point in which I had to hire a lawyer.
+And it's really getting to the point in which I had to hire a lawyer.

-Here's the question will you identify those that set you up and will you go after them and will you sue them and are you seeking this case be vacated George.
+Will you identify those that set you up and will you go after them and will you sue them?

-Because I explained earlier NBC has reported that I'm a big chunk of what Durham is looking into are allegations that I was essentially spied on and uh set up and uh essentially weaponized against President Trump to the to an extent that almost resulted as as you mentioned in a silent coup against uh the president and we were at the precipice in many ways a couple of years ago but thank God that uh things turn out exactly the way they should have and I'm waiting for because I don't think Horowitz had the the whole story.
+As I explained earlier, NBC has reported that a big chunk of what Durham is looking into are allegations that I was essentially spied on and set up and essentially weaponized against President Trump to an extent that almost resulted, as you mentioned, in a silent coup against the president.

-So I'm waiting patiently, just like probably millions of Americans around the country are, for the Durham report to finalize.
+So I'm waiting patiently, just like probably the millions of Americans around the country are for the Durham report to finalize.

 Oh, well, it's not going to be a report, according to the statements of the Attorney General.

-He said this is no real criminal investigation, and he's hiring more people.
+He said, this is no, a real criminal investigation, and he's hiring more people.

 Only because of the constraints of time.